pgfoster/p4-phylogenetics/INSTALL.rst

 keeping up with the git repo you it may be easier to install p4 in-place as described below.

-If you are upgrading, you can un-install the previous version with the p4 func.uninstall() function.
-Depending on how it was installed, you may need to be root or use sudo to do that.
+If you are upgrading and you want a clean install, you can un-install the previous version with the p4 func.uninstall() function --- see below.

 Presumably you are starting with the file ``p4-x.y.z.tar.gz``.
 Unpack it in your favourite source directory.
 In the newly-created directory note